mhjensen/Physics321/README.md

 - Taylor chapter 4 is the essential reading.
 See also chapter 7 of Malthe-Sørenssen for exercise 6 in homework 4

 ### Week 7, February 14-18, 2022
-- Monday 2/14: Oscillations, mathematical details, the sliding block and energy conservation
-- Wednesday 2/16:  Oscillations, damped motion and more mathematical details.
-Taylor chapter 5.1 and 5.2.
+- Monday 2/14: Discussion of conditions for conservative forces and summing up our discussion on conservative forces.
+Discussion of potential surfaces and their interpretations.
+Start discussion of harmonic oscillations.
+  - Reading suggestion: Taylor sections 4.6, 4.9, 4.10 and 5.1 and 5.2 on harmonic oscillations and lecture notes
+- Wednesday 2/16: The Earth-Sun problem and energy-conserving algorithms and how to encode in more efficient ways various algorithms for solving the equations of motion (Euler, Euler-Cromer and Velocity Verlet).
+  - Reading suggestions: Taylor section 4.8 and lecture notes
-- Friday 2/18: Oscillations, resonances and more on damped motion.
-Deadline  fifth homework.
+- Friday 2/18:  Working on the Earth-Sun problem and hw 5.
-- First midterm project, available Feb 21 and due March 4, 2022
+  - Reading suggestions: Taylor chapters 3 and 4 and lecture notes

 - Good reads are chapter 5 of Taylor on oscillations.

 ### Week 8, February 21-25